|ENEWSLETTER • NOV. 13, 2013|

 Thanks to everyone who has been a part of Hotel Vegan Outreach!
 By hosting our touring activists in your homes, you have saved VO many thousands of dollars – dollars that have gone to reach new people and create more vegetarians!

-If you would like to be a part of Hotel VO in the future, please contact anne (at) veganoutreach (dot) org.
+If you would like to be a part of Hotel VO in the future, please contact info (at) veganoutreach (dot) org.
 Thank you!

 Shopping Site of the Month